permguard/permguard/site/content/docs/overview/permguard.md

 Furthermore, it makes it easier to create a central authorization layer for managing all permissions across multiple applications, similar to how modern software solutions manage users in one central place for the authentication layer.
 {{< /callout >}}

-The platform uses a code-first approach with the **PermGuard Policy Language**, but it also offers the option to use YAML or JSON, all providing the same functionality.
+The platform uses a code-first approach with either the either Permscript language or YAML, both providing the same functionality.

 Through the chosen approach, it is possible to specify who or what can access resources through finely detailed permissions.